Library

 Five factors determine the best age to take Social Security: health, earnings, finances, marital status, and taxes.
 See how each one applies to your situation.

-Full Retirement Age: Social Security FRA by Birth Year
+Full Retirement Age Chart: Find Your FRA by Birth Year

-When to Apply for Social Security: Timing and Key Rules
+When to Apply for Social Security (and First Payment Timing)

 Can I Retire at 62?
 Social Security, Medicare Gap, Numbers